active911/asterisk-analyze/README.md

 #### TODO
-- Add tests for syslog mode (no timestamp)
 - etl should not require database connection in --dry-run mode
 - calls.json should not be embedded in the build (go to AJAX)
 - Use bootstrap to organize the views